mattyoung101/impulse/README.md

 I use CMake as the build tool.
 It actually works surprisingly well for this, using custom targets.
 Here's how you can run the simulations:

-1. `cmake -B build` to generate the build files
+- `cmake -B build` to generate the build files
-2. `cd build`
+- `cd build`
-3. `make sim` to compile the SystemVerilog testbenches into VVP files with IVerilog, and execute these files with IVerilog's `vvp`
+- `make ivl_sim` to compile and execute SystemVerilog testbenches using Icarus Verilog

 You can then look at the .vcd files in the build directory.
 They are in the FST file format, which is faster and better than all the others according to my reading.
 They can be viewed in GTKWave.